hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data-for-Machine-Learning.md

 ![list of columns with weird ingredient names]({{ site.url }}{{ site.baseurl }}/img/source4.png)

-Given my low-level knowledge of `get_dummies`, and the intricacy of the work I would need to perform for each item in a string, I decided it'd be better for me to use some old-fashioned script work instead.
+I noticed that my resulting columns would need to be split up another level because my ingredients were currently one large string of comma separated ingredients.
+Additionally, ingredients that be used in a recipe multiple times were designated in the source data with a `x` and the number of times they could be used.
+To really classify this information, I would need to create a script to separate the ingredients and handle the `x` scenario in the source information.

 That said, for future projects I can see this being a handy method to quickly hot encode your data!